Improving 3D Gaussian Splatting Compression by Scene-Adaptive Lattice Vector Quantization: Experiment

 \subsubsection{Baselines}

 Our experiments are mainly based on three baselines: the earlier HAC~\cite{chen2024hac}, the more recent HAC++~\cite{chen2025hac++} and ContextGS~\cite{wang2024contextgs}.
 We also assess SALVQ on PCGS~\cite{chen2025pcgs}, a progressive 3DGS compression baseline.
 To evaluate the effectiveness of the proposed SALVQ approach, we replace the USQ module in these architectures with the proposed SALVQ, while keeping all other components unchanged.
+These baselines cover different design choices in the use of context models, including hyperprior-only, channel-wise autoregressive, and spatial autoregressive models, respectively.
+For reproducibility, we evaluate only baselines with stable, publicly available code.
+Accordingly, we exclude HEMGS~\cite{liu2024hemgs} (no released code) and CAT-3DGS~\cite{zhan2025catdgs} (issues in the current public release that prevent a reliable evaluation).
+Notably, both CAT-3DGS and HAC++ employ channel-wise autoregressive entropy models; our extensive results on HAC++ therefore already characterize SALVQ's behavior for this design family.
+We will include these additional baselines once stable, accessible implementations are available.